 Last year, my focus word was Learn.
 Much of 2021 was spent watching podcasts developed by writing teachers, business gurus, and authors.
 I attended online classes, subscribed to author websites, and generally picked the brains of folks who’ve been at this longer than me.
 I tried to evaluate each activity on a daily, weekly, and monthly basis–and if it was completely out in the left field of learning pursuits, I rejected it.
 2022 will be no different, except for the word.

-Which is Steadfast.
-I picked this word because I need to practice it more.
+I picked Steadfast because I need to practice it more.
 Sometimes I can be quite fickle.
 Picture a trout on a fisherman’s line, trying every direction to get unhooked, jumping, going first one way then the other.
 That can be me with regard to my writing life.
-Psalm 51:10 gives me a great prayer for Steadfastness.
+Psalm 51:10 gives me a great prayer for steadfastness.
 Check it out . . .

 I like that.
 As I approach 2022 and map out my blog posts and emails, along with a few new novels I want to write, I will endeavor to keep my focus on the passion for family relationships God has given me.
 Heaven knows I’m no expert on strong family ties–I’ve failed just as much as the next daughter, sister, mom, and grandmom–but I do know Who the expert is.
 And I know the two weapons He’s gifted His warriors with . . .
 His Word, and praying His Word back to Him for our precious families.

 For expert advice on building and re-building family relationships, we need look no further than up.